wdi-sf-fall/coffee_lab/readme.md

-# Coffeescript Exercises
+# CoffeeScript Exercises

-For this lab we would like you to complete the following exercises in coffeescript.
+For this lab we would like you to complete the following exercises in CoffeeScript.
 You can do this in a rails app or in a seperate coffee file

 ### reverse()